sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 studied and the most scrupulous care taken topreserve it by such an intelligent nation as theAryans, and hundred times ponder over beforepassing any unfavourable remarks with regardto it.
 If from his view-point there is nothingbut absurdity, what a candid and able scholarshould do is to honestly confess his inability tounderstand it, but not to abuse it.
 Perhaps thisscholar is unconsciously paying high tributeto the Rishis of old.
 It is said in connection withthe life of consummate *yogins* and *bhaktas* (**योगिन्&** **भक्त**) that theyyearn for such a stage inlife when people would laugh at and playinglytrifle them.

-[Elsewhere](# "Vide Udyana Patrika Bk.
-VI Pages: 32, 63, 64, 96-128,[160.")
-I have shown a few of the minormistakes found in the Ancient Sanskrit Literature of Prof. Max Muller which are sufficient toindicate that his grasp of Sanskrit is in no waybetter than that of others.
+Elsewhere[^9] I have shown a few of the minormistakes found in the Ancient Sanskrit Literature of Prof. Max Muller which are sufficient toindicate that his grasp of Sanskrit is in no waybetter than that of others.
 Now let us take upa topic which is rather serious and has beendealt with by the Professor towards the end ofthe same book.
 After explaining in his own waythe contents of the first six rks of one of thephliosophical hymns of the Rigveda \[x.
 129\] Prof.Max Muller writes:-

+[^9]: "Vide Udyana Patrika Bk.
+VI Pages: 32, 63, 64, 96-128,160."

  "And now a new thought dawns in the mind of theRishi, a thought for which we are not prepared, andwhich apparently contradicts the whole train ofargument or meditation that preceded.
 Whereashitherto the problem of existence was conceived as amere evolution of one substance, postulated by human